DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ## Operational Considerations

 When using Anonymized DNSCrypt:

 1. Clients should choose relays and servers operated by different entities
 2. Having relays and servers on different networks is recommended
 3. Relay operators should:
-   - Refuse forwarding to reserved IP ranges
+   - Refuse forwarding to reserved IP ranges {{!RFC1918}}
    - Restrict allowed server ports (typically only allowing port 443)
    - Monitor for abuse

+# IANA Considerations

+This document has no IANA actions.

 # Appendix 1: The Box-XChaChaPoly Algorithm